-- o Rainbow tube = small volume (all of the tubes saved 24-48 hours):

-- Serum separator - EDTA

-- Sodium heparin - Lithium plasma

 ©2024 The Children's Hospital of Philadelphia, all rights reserved.
 Use of this Site (as defined below) is subject to the Terms of Use (chop.edu/pages/terms-use).
 This Immune Dysregulation Program "Resources for Professionals" and all its contents ("Site") are solely intended to be educational resources for healthcare professionals.
 Accordingly, the Site is not intended to constitute medical advice or treatment, or to create a doctor-patient relationship between/among The Children's Hospital of Philadelphia ("CHOP"), its physicians and the individual patients.
 Any use of the Site for commercial purpose is strictly prohibited.
 CHOP does not represent or warrant that the Site and any information contained therein are in every respect accurate or complete, or that one or more of them apply to a particular patient or medical condition.
-The Site is based upon publicidy available medical evidence (which is not based exclusively on randomized controlled clinical trials) and/or a consensus of medical practitioners at CHOP.
+The Site is based upon publicly available medical evidence (which is not based exclusively on randomized controlled clinical trials) and/or a consensus of medical paracetical propose is CHOP.
 It is current at the time of publication.
-The Site is intended to be a guide.
-CHOP is not responsible for any errors or omissions or for any encomes a patient might experience where a clinician consulted any information provided by the Site in connection with providing care for that patient.
-Any use of or reliance on the Site is entirely at user's own risk.
+The Site is intended to be aguide.
+CHOP is not responsible for any errors or missions or for any outcomes a patient might experience where a clinician consulted any information provided by the Site is nonnection with providing care for that patient.
+Any use of or reliance on the Site is is nonnection with providing care for that patient.
+Any use of or reliance on the Site is is nonnection with providing care for that patient.
+Any use of or reliance on the Site is nonnection with providing care for that patient.
+Any use of or reliance on the Site is nonnection with providing care for that patient.
+Any use of or reliance on the Site is nonnection with providing care for that patient.
+Any use of or reliance on the Site is successful to a site of or non site of any outcomes a patient might experience where a clinician consulted any information provided by the Site is nonnection with providing care for that patient.
+Any use of or reliance on the Site is inten

+Children's Hospital of Philadelphia Immune Dysregulation Program